jessebehrens/Marketing-Mix-Modeling/README.md

     <b>DataGeneration.sas</b>: This code will simulate data for our analysis.
 DataGeneration.sas will use a data step to map the relationships between the dependent variable, independent variables, and random effects using a regression formula.
   </li>
   <li>
-    <b>DataValidation</b>: The code will validateour simulation is valid against our desired model..
+    <b>DataValidation.sas</b>: The code will validate our simulation against our model.
+This code is not needed for MMM process.
+It is just a sanity check.
   </li>
 </ul>
 <!--(
 In this example we will build non-linear mixed models.
 Optimization requires a conversion amount